Honey Dijon Mullein - New For 2023!

 Planting & Growing

 Honey Dijon Mullein will grow to be about 8 inches tall at maturity extending to 18 inches tall with the flowers, with a spread of 14 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a fast rate, and tends to be biennial, meaning that it puts on vegetative growth the first year, flowers the second, and then dies.
 However, this variety tends to self-seed and will thereby endure for years in the garden if allowed, although because it is a hybrid, the seedlings may not come true to type.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant should only be grown in full sunlight.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil pH, but grows best in poor soils.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.
 It can be propagated by cuttings; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.